 On November 16, 1990, the U.S. Environmental Protection Agency (EPA) promulgated regulations, under the Water Quality Act of 1987, setting forth application requirements for National Pollutant Discharge Elimination System (NPDES) storm water permits.
 The Alabama Department of Environmental Management (ADEM) administers the storm water program for the State of Alabama.
 The City of Chickasaw along with other smaller cities in Mobile and Baldwin Counties were originally included in a Phase I permit with the City of Mobile.
 In March 2012 the City of Chickasaw requested to be removed from the MS4 program or at a minimum be revised to a Phase II permittee.
 The request was based on the following factors: population, land use, receiving stream water quality, and documented history of water quality monitoring of the major outfall.
 On December 27, 2013, ADEM approved the City of Chickasaw's request to participate in the Phase II permit for smaller systems in lieu of the Phase I permit, as required for municipalities with a population of 100,000 or more.
-The City of Chickasaw is submitting this report as part of an annual requirement for the NPDES Permit Number ALR040044.
-This report includes activities from April 1, 2021 to March 31, 2022.
+In 2022, the City of Chickasaw submitted another request to ADEM to be removed from the MS4 program based on the same factors as before.
+The request is still under review at the time of this report.
+The City of Chickasaw is submitting this report as part of an annual requirement for the NPDES Permit Number ALR040044. includes activities from April 1, 2022 to March 31, 2023.